1. What is Personal Data?

 7. Your rights and your personal data

-In regards to your personal data you have the right:
+In regard to your personal data you have the right:

 to lodge a complaint with the Information Commissioner’s Office.